jayanthkoushik/corgy/docs/corgy.md

 special annotations are parsed and stripped from attribute types to determine the parameters for calling `ArgumentParser.add_argument`.
 These special annotations are described below.

+Note: `add_args_to_parser` cannot be used if the type annotation for any attribute of the class includes `Self`, unless a custom parser is defined for such attributes.
+See docs for `corgyparser` on how to define custom parsers.

 *Annotated*
 `typing.Annotated` can be used to add a help message for the argument: